mdoug/mdoug.github.io/_posts/2014-04-06-tcl-boehm-text-editor.md

 can work as a debugger, connecting into an app through a socket.

-Now, I can't find the motivation to write this stuff in elisp -- a truly loathesome language -- when I am trying to get away from Emacs.
+Now, I can't find the motivation to write this stuff in elisp -- a truly loathsome language -- when I am trying to get away from Emacs.
 It just does not make sense.
 But, at the same time, I don't like vim, and I'm not sure it has the functionality I need anyway to deal with the debugger aspects, so I think a stand alone editor might be just